Jerome J. Murif

 He held mineral leases in New South Wales from approximately 1898 to 1902.

 He moved from Australia to the United States, leaving Sydney for San Francisco on the steamer SS Ventura.
 He arrived on 24 March 1903, when he was described as having US$500.
 He was recorded as living in a boarding house in that city on the census date of 1 January 1920, when he was shown as 65 years old Male, White, Unmarried, born in England and working for a third party.

 Whilst living in San Francisco, he sought copyright on a musical composition.

 Murif died in San Mateo, California on 19 March 1926.
-His grave is located at Holy Cross Catholic Cemetery in Colma, California.